Does this sound familiar? You’re attracting a decent amount of traffic to your e-commerce site but only a handful of your visitors become customers.

 1. Lush: Educate Your Visitors with Content

-There’s one thing you should always keep in mind when optimizing your product pages: everything you do has to be in line with your value proposition.
+There’s one thing you should always keep in mind when optimizing your product detail pages: everything you do has to be in line with your value proposition.

 Before starting, ask yourself what value you want to convey to your site visitors.
 Is it your fast shipping option, bulletproof satisfaction guarantee, broad product range, natural ingredients, or something else?